keras-team/keras/docs/templates/applications.md

 - classes: optional number of classes to classify images into, only to be specified if `include_top` is `True`, and if no `weights` argument is specified.
-- dropout_keep_prob: dropout keep rate after pooling and before the classification layer, only to be specified if `include_top` is `True`.

 ### Returns